StudentTraineeCenter/defacto-fakenews/README.md

 # Defacto - Fake news detection 👋
 A project where artificial intelligence is used to distinguish between fake and real information. 📰

+## Getting started 🖥️
+1. Clone repo to your local machine with `git clone` and link from github
+2. Open directory and start `install.bat` file.
+This will install all necessary libraries and also will start a program And it is done.
+Your web server and python api is running.

 ## Python model ⛵
 There is a python AI model, trained on a dataset from **kaggle**.
 It uses **Sklearn** and **Pandas 🐼 library**.
 We use function *classify_text*, which we then export to file *server.py*.
 In server we use **flask** library for own API.
 API takes text as body and returns true/false based on prediction about the news.
 Dataset used is from some **Kaggle** project.